-Upon completion of the merger, Atomic opened its doors to all living, working or worshiping in the following counties: Adams, Brown, Gallia, Highland, Lawrence, Pike and Scioto.
+Upon completion of the merger, Atomic opened its doors to all living, working or worshiping in the following seven counties: Adams, Brown, Gallia, Highland, Lawrence, Pike and Scioto.
 As a result of this, branch offices and ATMs sprung up in Waverly, Portsmouth, and Piketon to support the growing needs of our new members.
 Throughout the following years, the Atomic board promoted community growth opportunities as a strategy for future success.
 The board realized the importance of building the credit union with multiple employer based groups and community charters.
-With this strategic vision, the credit union's current President and Chief Executive Officer, Tom Griffiths, secured an eighth community charter in Jackson County in 2000, and has built the employer based sponsors in excess of 170.
-The Jackson office has since been established, in addition to our sixth office in the Wellston, Ohio market.
-One of our largest employer based groups, General Mills, and Atomic joined forces to bring convenient financial services to the employees, while promoting a community accessible branch.
+With this strategic vision, the credit union's current President and Chief Executive Officer, Tom Griffiths, secured an eighth community charter in Jackson County in 2000 and subsequently built a full service facility in the city of Jackson.
+Today, the Jackson office is credited with being the highest loan production office throughout our branch network.

-In 2009, Atomic Credit Union expanded to the Hocking Valley Region due to the merger and acquisition of Hocking Valley Credit Union.
-As a result of the merger, Atomic acquired two locations in Athens and Logan and added five counties to its field of membership.
+In 2009, Atomic Credit Union expanded to the Hocking Valley Region due to a merger and acquisition of Hocking Valley Credit Union.
+As a result of the merger, Atomic acquired two locations in Athens and Logan and added five new county-wide community charters to its field of membership.
 Community charters gained through the merger are Athens, Hocking, Meigs, Vinton and Perry counties in addition to already established Adams, Brown, Gallia, Highland, Jackson, Lawrence, Pike, Ross, and Scioto counties.